-Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items purported fiduciary, to assert breach of fiduciary duty claims on behalf of the plans, there was no indication that the plans suffered any harm as a result of the plaintiffs' breach, as required by ERISA § 409.
-On September 10, Nationwide filed amended counterclaims against Plaintiffs for contribution, indemnification, and breach of fiduciary duty, alleging that Plaintiffs benefited from Nationwide's provision of services and receipt of revenue sharing payments, and that any harm to the plans was the result of Plaintiffs' actions or inactions.
+Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items fiduciary, has standing to assert claims for contribution and indemnification against the plaintiffs, there was no indication that the plaintiffs received any benefit from Nationwide's receipt of revenue sharing payments. (b) While Nationwide had standing, as a purported fiduciary, to assert breach of fiduciary duty claims on behalf of the plans, there was no indication that the plans suffered any harm as a result of the plaintiffs' breach, as required by ERISA § 409.
+On September 10, Nationwide filed amended counterclaims against Plaintiffs for contribution, indemnification, and breach of fiduciary duty, alleging that Plaintiffs benefited from Nationwide's provision of services and receipt of revenue sharing payments, and of invested assets.
+In granting class certification, the court held: (1) that the named plaintiffs had standing to sue on behalf of other plans, even though they were not fiduciaries of such plans; (2) that the named plaintiffs were adequate class representatives, despite technical differences between the named plaintiffs' contracts with Nationwide and those of the class members as a whole; (3) that the plaintiffs satisfied the requirements for class certification under Rule 23(b)(2) in that an individual plan-by-plan determination concerning Nationwide's fiduciary status and breach was not required, the plaintiffs claims for injunctive and declaratory relief predominated over their request for monetary relief (disgorgement of